UNCOVER: Illuminating the Early Universe -- JWST/NIRSpec Confirmation of $z > 12$ Galaxies: Discussion and Conclusions

 \twelve\ is located securely at \zspectw\ due to an unambiguous Lyman break, placing it as the fourth most distant, spectroscopically confirmed galaxy known to date; \thirteen\ is tentatively detected at \zspecth.
 We err on the conservative side and do not firmly rule out a lower-redshift solution for \thirteen\ for two reasons: first, the break is weaker, and thus possibly instead a Balmer break; second, the emission features seen in the spectrum are consistent with noise, providing no additional evidence in support of a $z\sim13$ interpretation.

-Stellar population modeling is performed using three independent codes, all constrained by the same HST+JWST photometric and JWST/NIRSpec spectroscopic observations.
+Stellar population modeling is performed using independent codes, all constrained by the same HST+JWST photometric and JWST/NIRSpec spectroscopic observations.
 The inferred galaxy properties are consistent with expectations of early systems: low mass ($\sim 10^8 \msun$), young, rapidly-assembling, metal-poor, and star-forming.

 As both galaxies are clearly spatially resolved, we are able to make reliable morphological measurements.
-The shear-corrected effective radii are $\sim 426^{+39}_{-38}$ pc, and $\sim 309^{+107}_{-74}$ pc for \twelve\ and \thirteen, respectively.
+The shear-corrected effective radii are $426^{+40}_{-42}$ pc and $309^{+110}_{-74}$ pc for \twelve\ and \thirteen, respectively.
 The resulting SFR surface densities are $\sim 2.45 \pm 0.85$ and $1.68\pm 1.00 ~\msun {\rm yr}^{-1} {\rm kpc}^{-2}$, which are less extreme than the 15 -- 180 $\msun {\rm yr}^{-1} {\rm kpc}^{-2}$ range reported in \citet{Robertson2023}.
 In addition, \twelve\ exhibits a disturbed morphology, indicating clumpy star formation \citep{Marshall2022,Chen2023,Trussler2023}.
-We also consider an alternative merger scenario, which is likely in the context of hierarchical structure formation \citep{White1991}.
-We model the two components separately, and obtain a shear-corrected effective radius of $\sim 227_{-52}^{+55}$ pc for the NW source, and an upper limit of $\sim 138_{-61}^{+95}$ pc for the SE source.
+We thus consider an alternative merger scenario, which is likely in the context of hierarchical structure formation \citep{White1991}.
+This interaction would trigger star formation, manifesting as burstiness in the inferred SFH.
+With that being said, the observations place limited constraints on the SFH, offering no additional evidence for or against the merger hypothesis.
+Nevertheless, we model the two components separately for completeness.
+The shear-corrected effective radius for the NW source is $ 227_{-53}^{+55}$ pc, and an upper limit for the SE source is $138_{-62}^{+95}$ pc.

 We place the morphological measurements in the context of other high-redshift samples in Figure~\ref{fig:mass_size}.
 Interestingly, the galaxies of this Letter are notably larger than the $z>10$ galaxies reported in \citet{Robertson2023}, and are comparable to the massive galaxies at $z\sim8$ \citep{Baggen2023,Labbe2023}.
 These measurements may hint at a scatter in the mass--size relationship at early epochs, and that selection effects could bias samples toward the most compact objects in shallower surveys.